melissamcewen/build-a-bot-workshop/README.md

 ![In Progess](https://img.shields.io/badge/In%20Progress--red.svg)

-In this workshop we'll build a Facebook chatbot in 5 easy steps.
+In this workshop we'll build a Facebook chatbot using code.
 Along the way we'll learn the basics of building an application, the Javascript programming language, and Node.js which is a way to use Javascript to build applications.
+The best part is this course requires no experience.
+You don't need *any* experience at all in code, you don't even have to know what Javascript is.
+But along the way you'll learn and hopefully build lots of your own bots in the future.

 ## Contents